 No. 4: Afghanistan

 It’s virtually impossible to practice faith in Afghanistan.
-Though Christians in the country have long been forced to keep their faith a secret, the stakes are even higher now.
 Those who are discovered — or even suspected — risk kidnapping, torture, and even death.
 Those who escape face the difficult task of finding safe harbor and rebuilding their lives.

 No. 3: Iran